anderspitman/fibridge-proxy-rs/README.md

-Rationale and introduction is available in the
+Rationale and introduction available in the
 [blog post](iobio.io/2019/06/12/introducing-fibridge/).

 The point of this is to allow your browser to "host" files which can be